gromann/gridsome-forestry-starter/projects/ios-concept.md

     npm install vue2-dropzone
 ```

-After the installation, you have full access to the dropzone.js functionality documented under: and it could be imported like any other vue-component.
+After the installation, you have full access to the [dropzone.js functionality](https://www.dropzonejs.com/#installation) and it could be imported like any other vue-component.

+### Setting up dropzone.js

 Next, we will set up the dropzone component, this should look something like this: